dd9jn/rfc4880bis/crypto-refresh.md

 When the version is 1, it is followed by the following fields:

-- A one-octet cipher algorithm.

-- A one-octet AEAD algorithm.

 - A one-octet chunk size.

 - A initialization vector of size specified by the AEAD algorithm.